• Skip to primary navigation

 Ingredients on a counter top.

-Assembling a potato salad in a mixing bowl.
+Assembling potato salad in a mixing bowl.

 Potato salad needs to be stored in the refrigerator until ready to serve.
 If you're transporting potato salad to another location, store it in a tightly sealed container in a cooler with ice (or ice packs) to help keep it cold for longer.